AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 The 2019 spring team has decided to remake the original metal frame from an HDPE sheet.
 The team ordered HDPE sheet and cut it into rods to replicate the geometry of the original frame that was constructed from 80/20 extrusions.
 The team determined that a 1 inch 48" by 24" sheet.

 ## Flow Dividing Tank
 Wastewater from the tipping bucket is dumped into a flow dividing tank.
 The purpose of the flow dividing tank is to ensure that the four influent pipes receive an equal inflow of wastewater.
 The flow dividing tank is partitioned into four equal sections.
 Figure 3 shows a top view of these sections.
 Each of the four sections drains into a separate inlet pipe.
-The figures below illustrate the flow dividing tank. **[It would be useful to use a drawing here to explain if you have one.
-ADRESSED NB]**
+The figures below illustrate the flow dividing tank.
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/Top%20View%20Divide.png?raw=true">

 **Figure 3.
 Top view of the holding tank, which leads into the flow dividing tank.**